top of page

 • LinkedIn

-Brice is a French-Australian Architecte Diplomé d'Etat and Computational Designer passionate about sustainable and climatic-driven architecture.
-He teaches Digital & Computational Design subjects in the field of Fabrication, Sustainability and Urban Design at Bond University on the Gold Coast.
-In Paris, he started his career as Architecte Diplomé d'Etat at Phillipe Rahm Architectes, where he worked on the "Jade Eco Park" in Taichung, Taiwan.
-A few years later, he moved to Australia and started a position at Populous, a global architecture firm, as Computational Designer.
-He became an Associate and Computational Lead at Populous in 2019.
-In 2019, Brice founded and co-heads the APAC computational group at Populous.
-Working with a team across the region, including offices in Delhi, Singapore, Beijing, Denpasar, Sydney and Brisbane.
-Over more than seven years at Populous, he worked on several mid and large-scale projects across the APAC region.
-In addition, to his role as an Architect, Brice was also in charge of the computational design for projects such as the refurbishment of Bukit Jalil Stadium in Kuala Lumpur, the envelope of the National speed skating oval in Beijing for the 2022 Beijing Winter Olympics, and the envelope of the 50 000 seats Stadium in the Kai Tak Sports Park in Hong Kong.
-In 2022, he founded the practice Atelier Designa, where he intends to assist Architects and Builders with Computational design and BIM, including computer applications that support the environmental design and BIM processes.
-Brice holds a BArch and MArch from ENSAN (Ecole Nationale Supérieure d’Architecture de Normandie) in France.
-As part of his architecture studies, he specialised in digital design, at the ABK Stuttgart, in Germany, where he attended for two years.
-SELECTED PROJECT REFERENCES: • Concept Plan for the redevelopment of Gabba stadium for Brisbane 2032 Olympics | Populous • Sustainability design and computational strategies for Jamsil Sport MICE Complex in Seoul | Populous • Kai Tak Sports Park | Main Stadium | Competition to construction | Populous | Envelope (facade and Roof) • Beijing’s National Speed Skating Oval For 2022 Winter Olympic Games | Populous | SD + on Facade and Roof • Redevelopment of Bukit Jalil National Stadium, Putra Stadium (now Axiata Arena) | Populous | SD to DD on Facade and Roof. • Jade eco-park, Taichung | Philippe Rahm Architect | SD to DD
+Computational & Architectural Design Specialist (BA, MA).
+Passionate about the intersection of architecture, AI, computational design and climate-responsive design.
+Lecturer in Design Thinking, Digital Fabrication, Computational Design and Urban Systems at the Abedian School of Architecture, Bond University.
+In Paris, he began his career as a graduate at Philippe Rahm Architectes, where he contributed to the “Jade Eco Park” project in Taichung, Taiwan.
+A few years later, he moved to Australia and joined Populous—a global architecture firm—as a Computational Designer.
+He became an Associate and Computational Lead in 2019.
+In the same year, Brice founded and co-led the APAC computational design group at Populous, working with teams across the region, including Delhi, Singapore, Beijing, Denpasar, Sydney and Brisbane.
+Over more than seven years at Populous, he contributed to multiple mid- and large-scale projects across the APAC region.
+In addition to his design role, he led the computational workflows for projects such as the refurbishment of Bukit Jalil Stadium in Kuala Lumpur, the envelope design of the National Speed Skating Oval in Beijing for the 2022 Winter Olympics, and the façade and roof systems for the 50,000-seat stadium at Kai Tak Sports Park in Hong Kong.
+In 2022, he founded the practice Atelier Designa, focusing on supporting architects and builders with computational design, BIM integration and emerging AI workflows.
+In 2023, he co-founded IIIIC Architecture Studio with Despina Linaraki—a collective of interdisciplinary practitioners combining industry experience, research and academia.
+Brice holds a BArch and MArch from ENSAN (École Nationale Supérieure d’Architecture de Normandie) in France.
+He also specialised in Digital Design at ABK Stuttgart in Germany, where he studied for two years.
+SELECTED PROJECT REFERENCES: •Concept Plan for the redevelopment of Gabba stadium for Brisbane 2032 Olympics | Populous •Sustainability design and computational strategies for Jamsil Sport MICE Complex in Seoul | Populous •Kai Tak Sports Park | Main Stadium | Competition to construction | Populous | Envelope (facade and Roof) •Beijing’s National Speed Skating Oval For 2022 Winter Olympic Games | Populous | SD + on Facade and Roof •Bukit Jalil National Stadium and Putra Stadium (now Axiata Arena) | Populous | SD to DD on Facade and Roof. •Jade eco-park, Taichung | Philippe Rahm Architect | SD to DD

 All images on this website are protected by copyright and cannot be reproduced without the architect writen permission.